ivvv/FFv2/README.md

 The _Herschel_ SPIRE Spectral Feature Finder (FF) finding and fitting process is summarised by the [FF flowchart](http://archives.esac.esa.int/hsa/legacy/HPDP/SPIRE/SPIRE-S/spectral_feature_catalogue/FF_1stRelease_products/doc/featureFinder_flowchart.pdf) and described in full in _Hopwood et al._ (in preparation).
 This document briefly describes the main steps of the FF algorithm.

-The FTS has two overlapping spectral bands: SSW (191-310 &mu;m or 1568-944 GHz) and SLW (294-671 &mu;m or 1018-447 GHz).
-They share an overlap region in 294-310 &mu;m (1018-944 GHz).
+The SPIRE FTS has two overlapping spectral bands: Spectrometer Short Wavelength, SSW (191-310 &mu;m or 1568-944 GHz) and Spectrometer Long Wavelength, SLW (294-671 &mu;m or 1018-447 GHz).
+They share an overlap region of 294-310 &mu;m (1018-944 GHz).
 The primary input to the FF script is a single, per band spectrum, that has been extracted from one of the centre detectors (sparse mode) or a single spectrum from each of the two per band hyper-spectral cube spaxels (mapping).

-Each feature found is fitted using a sinc-function (`sin(x)/x`) profile of fixed width, with the width set using the actual resolution of the input data.
+Each feature found is fitted using a sinc-function (`sin(x)/x`) profile of fixed width, with the width set using the actual spectral resolution of the input data.

 The following steps are carried out:

 ### 1. <a name="step1"></a> Fitting and subtracting the continuum

-A resampled copy of the input spectrum is shifted by one frequency bin (5 GHz) and subtracted from itself, to look for "jumps" that correspond to significant peaks.
+A resampled copy of the input spectrum is shifted by one frequency bin (5 GHz --LR, 1 GHz -- HR) [FIXME_LS: isn't 1 frequency bin ~1 GHz for HR spectra?] and subtracted from itself, to look for "jumps" that correspond to significant peaks.
 The strong peaks are masked in the input spectrum before a 3<sup>rd</sup> order polynomial is fitted (2<sup>nd</sup> order for low resolution observations).
 Neither the masking nor the peaks are carried forward into the main finding loop, only the polynomial model.

 This is the only stage for LR observations (sparse or mapping) for which we only keep the derived continuum parameters.